ycberrehouma/Reddit-Vue-App/README.md

 npm run build
 ```

-Vue.js project created using the Vue CLI webpack-simple template to use Axios and MomentJS for data fetching and date formatting.
+Vue.js project created using the Vue CLI webpack-simple template to use <b>Axios and MomentJS</b> for data fetching and date formatting.
-a GET service method with Axios to fetch another Reddit posts from the Reddit API.
+a GET service method with <b>Axios</b> to fetch another Reddit posts from the Reddit API.

 ``` bash
 $ vue init webpack-simple infinite-scroll-vuejs